 Additionally, review your turnover rate insights to determine if there are certain areas of your business that should be a cause for concern.
-Turnover data can help identify whether a specific department is likely to experience employee separations, and you should focus your efforts on improving employee engagement with them first.
+Turnover data can help identify whether a specific department is likely to experience employee separations.
+If that's the case, you should focus your efforts on improving employee engagement with them first.